RaspberryKitty1/Youtube-Copy-Clean-Url/README.md

 ## Why This Extension Was Made

-This extension was created out of my frustration with YouTube injecting parameters like `?si=` and `?pp=` into copied links, even when using the CleanURL extension.
+This extension was created out of my frustration with YouTube injecting parameters like `?si=` and `&pp=` into copied links, even when using the CleanURL extension.
 I decided to make my own extension to fix this issue (with some assistance from ChatGPT for the skeleton code, as I didn't know how to make an extension).

 ## What This Extension Does